Elon Musk hopes Las Vegas tunnel will be 'fully operational' in 2020

-Musk tweeted that his underground commercial tunnel will hopefully be fully operational in 2020.
+Musk tweeted that his underground commercial tunnel will hopefully be fully operational by December of 2020.

 Hopefully fully operational in 2020— Elon Musk (@elonmusk) December 28, 2019